Actindo-AG/Documentation/DataHub/UserInterface/01a_Dashboards.md

 In the *DASHBOARDS* tab, the custom tabs with composable dashlets are displayed.
 By default no tab is created.

 - ![Add](../../Assets/Icons/Plus06.png "[Add]") (Add)
   Click this button to add a new tab to display different dashlets.
-The *Add a new Tab* window is displayed.
+The *Add a new tab* window is displayed.

 - ![Delete](../../Assets/Icons/Cross04.png "[Delete]") (Delete)
   Click this button to delete the selected tab.
-The *Confirm Tab Deletion* window is displayed.
+The *Confirm tab deletion* window is displayed.
 This button is displayed to the right of the tab name.